 In an eviction case, you will get a summons and a complaint.
 You must bring up any defenses or counterclaims in your answer to the complaint.
 You can do this in court or in writing.
-However, if you live in one of the 5-day Districts, you must file a written response with the court and mail a copy to your landlord within five days of getting the summons and complaint.
-If you do not do this, you will not get a court date and the court may issue a default judgment for possession.
 To learn more about going to court, read Going to Court in an Eviction Case.

 When raising a defense or counterclaim in writing, you need to label that section separately.
 Be sure to list each of the facts of your defense or counterclaim clearly and briefly.
 Then tell the court why you shouldn’t be evicted or what action you would like the court to order your landlord to take.

 Tom needs to tell the court he did not pay the rent, but say that there was good reason because Lisa was not keeping the home in good repair.
 He must support the facts of his defense with evidence that explains each reason so the court can understand why the home was not in good repair.
-When he goes to court, he’ll need to present his evidence, such as pictures, repair bills, and his testimony from witnesses.
+When he goes to court, he will need to present his evidence.

-You can use the Do-It-Yourself Answer to Eviction Complaint to create your answer.
-After the Do-It-Yourself form guides you through responding to the complaint, it will ask you questions to see which defenses and counterclaims might apply to your case.
+You can use the Do-It-Yourself Answer to Eviction Complaint tool to create your answer.
+After the tool guides you through responding to the complaint, it will ask you questions to see which defenses and counterclaims might apply to your case.

 Should You Sign a Settlement Agreement?